oasis-open/odata-rapid/docs/rsdl/rapid-rsdl-capabilities.md

 ### Expand capabilities

-The expand capability allows to specify which property can be used in `$expand` query parameter.
+The expand capability allows to specify which properties can be used in `$expand` query parameter.

 The format is a sequence of properties that can be expanded.